apinun-wong/EnvironmentSetUpiOS/README.md

 <br>
 <br>
 ## Add Configurations File when we need to use different settings (App name, version, or something) <br>
 Step 1 - Right click in a folder in the project and choose "new file".
-After search type with this picture.<br>
+After searching type with this picture.<br>
 ![Screenshot 2566-07-22 at 09 34 14](https://github.com/apinun-wong/EnvironmentSetUpiOS/assets/49288081/4eca8dac-4f51-4131-b3a1-c756e0b95be0) <br>

-Step 2 - Adding new configurations <br>
+Step 2 - Adding new configurations(Focus on "#include" when you used podfile.<br>
 ![Screenshot 2566-07-22 at 09 35 20](https://github.com/apinun-wong/EnvironmentSetUpiOS/assets/49288081/0a8b4997-c532-4d10-9030-158b4103b1fa) <br>
 <br>
 #### We use configuration files with plist.info files or build settings in the project.<br>